CITANZ/society-documentation/Community_Code_of_Conduct.md

 * Deliberate “outing” of any aspect of a person’s identity without their consent except as necessary to protect vulnerable people from intentional abuse.
 * Publication of non-harassing private communication.

-CITA NZ Inc prioritizes marginalized people’s safety over privileged people’s comfort.
+CITA New Zealand Inc prioritizes marginalized people’s safety over privileged people’s comfort.
 The Committee will not act on complaints regarding:

 * ‘Reverse’ -isms, including ‘reverse racism,’ ‘reverse sexism,’ and ‘cisphobia’
 * Reasonable communication of boundaries, such as “leave me alone,” “go away,” or “I’m not discussing this with you.”